deepclause/deepclause-sdk/README.md

 # CSV Analyzer
 Analyze a CSV file and describe its contents.

+## Arguments
+- FilePath: Path to the CSV file to analyze

 ## Tools needed
 - vm_exec (to run Python)

 ## Behavior
-- Load the CSV with pandas
+- Load the CSV at FilePath with pandas
 - Describe the schema (columns, types, row count)
 - Identify interesting patterns
 - Generate summary statistics